Jersey County, Illinois: Local

-The Republican Party holds five of eight countywide elected positions as of 2022 as well as an eleven to one majority on the county board.
+The Republican Party holds five of eight countywide elected positions as of 2022 as well as an 12 to zero majority on the county board.

 Jersey County is part of Regional Office of Education #40 which includes neighboring Macoupin, Calhoun and Greene counties.
 The office operates a facility in Jerseyville.

 State

 Jersey County is divided into two legislative districts in the Illinois House of Representatives: